 MY PASSPORT AND VALUABLES WILL BE SAFE IN A HOTEL SAFE…RIGHT

 Most hotels offer the service of a reception safe where you can store your passport and valuables, and in a lot of instances, your room will also have a small electronic coded safe.
 Depending on the hotel (and its reputation) depends on whether or not we leave valuables or take them out with us.
-A word of warning though, many crooks/dodgy staff have ways and means of getting into an electronic coded room safe, and as trustworthy as you are, thefts from hotel room safes are on the increase.
+A word of warning!
+Many crooks/dodgy staff have ways and means of getting into an electronic coded room safe.
+And as trustworthy as you are, thefts from hotel room safes are on the increase.

 Think of it this way, you have locked your passport, credit card and holiday cash into the safe and then you disappear for a day of touring, you return back to the hotel and can’t recall the code you entered.
 Is the safe unusable?
 Have you lost your contents forever?
 In a word…No!
 The staff have override codes for this exact instance and not all staff members are honest.
 Many crooks/dodgy staff won’t empty the safe completely, they will copy down your credit card details, and take a small number of notes so as not to arouse suspicion.
 If in doubt, take your valuables out.

 Thankfully, there are a number of safe locks available to help keep your valuables safe when locked away in a hotel room electronic safe.
-We recommend the Milockie Hotel Safe (model MK1000), it’s a nifty little lock that is travel size and the only way to get into the safe once the lock has been fitted is to break it open.
+The Milockie Hotel Safe (model MK1000) is a well designed nifty little lock.
+Travel size and the only way to get into the safe, once the lock has been fitted, is to break it open.
 At least that way you will know you’ve been robbed.

 CAN I JUST USE A PHOTOCOPY?

 We always carry photocopies, and whenever possible, present the copy rather than the original passport.
 Most hotels are happy with a photocopy.
-Let’s face it, the less you handle and handover your passport, the less chance you have of it going missing or being stolen.
+The less you handle and handover your passport, the less chance you have of it going missing or being stolen.
 If your passport does go AWOL, you can use the photocopy at your embassy to order a replacement.
 We also carry spare passport photos of each traveller.